 Few places in Europe, if not the world, are as romantic as the city of Venice in Italy.
-World renown for its beautiful canals, breathtaking churches, and wonderful shopping and food, Venice is one of the most romanticized cities in the world.
-After all, it doesn’t get much more romantic than taking a gondola ride down the Grand Canal at sunset.
+World renowned for its beautiful canals, Venice is one of the most romanticized cities in the world.
+It doesn’t get much more romantic than a ride on the Grand Canal at sunset.
 However, Venice is also a spectacualar destination for other reasons.
 It’s incredible food, shopping, and architecture are all great reasons to visit.

 |At A Glance|

 |Top Things to See and Do in Venice, Italy|

 |Where to Stay in Venice, Italy|

 |Recommended Tours and Excursions in Venice|